ueberdosis/tiptap/docs/guide/collaborative-editing.md

 In the backend, you can split the string to know the user is typing on a page with the ID 140 to manage authorization and such accordingly.
 New documents are created on the fly, no need to tell the backend about them, besides passing a string to the provider.

-And if you’d like to sync multiple fields with one Y.js document, just pass different fragment names to the collaboration extension:
+And if you would like to sync multiple fields with one Y.js document, just pass different fragment names to the collaboration extension:

 ```js
 // a Tiptap instance for the field